josephsgithub/pyfun/history/README.md

 was the new kid on the block.
 Where Perl took the creative there-is-more-than-one-way-to-do-it approach Python took the enterprise-friendly, there-is-one-best-way-to-do-it approach.
 The rivalry was fierce but in the end most would agree Python won.
+Google loved Python so much they hired Guido for a time.
+(Some even say Go lang, another language from Google, was created as a sort of compiled Python.)

-Perl is still a fantastic *shell* programming language–particularly for one-liners much like the `sed` and `awk` equivalents `perl` was originally designed to replace, but Python has garnered the trust enterprises that have even replaced the much more formal Java with Python.
+> Perl is still a fantastic *shell* programming language–particularly
+> for one-liners much like the `sed` and `awk` equivalents `perl` was
+> originally designed to replace, but Python has garnered the trust
+> enterprises that have even replaced the much more formal Java with
+> Python.

 ## Whitespace Novelty